kamrul69/Excel-basic-to-advanced-with-VBA/README.md

 ### Basic Excel Functions:

-<b> Excel Function: </b> There are lots of predefined functions such as sum function, count function etc. in excel that has been built by Microsoft company.
+<i> Excel Function: </i> There are lots of predefined functions such as sum function, count function etc. in excel that has been built by Microsoft company.
 We should use these functions for saving our valuable time.
 An excel function has three parts-

 ```diff
 = FUNCTION NAME(ARGUMENTS)